Aswanidev-vs/Mai/README.md

 ### No audio output
 - Check `audio.playback_device` in config (leave empty for default)
 - Verify Windows audio output is not muted
-- Test with `test/` TTS server to isolate issues

 ### Ollama connection refused
 - Ensure Ollama is running: `ollama serve`